chintal31/rectpack-ts/README.md

   Starts the packing process.

 - `packer.rectList()`:
-  Returns the list of packed rectangles, each represented by the array `[ binIndex, x, y, width, height, id ]`.
+  Returns the list of packed rectangles, each represented by the object `{ binIndex, x, y, width, height, rid }`.

+- `packer.getBin(index)`:
+  Returns the bin at specified index.

+- `packer.binList()`:
+  Returns the list of bins, each represented by the object `{ width, height, numberOfRectangles, rectangles: [{ x, y, width, height, rid }] }`.

+- `packer.reset()`:
+  Resets all added bins, rectangles and its packing.

 ## Testing